pavelpichrt/terraform-aws-lambda-node-cloudwatch/README.md

 ## Examples

 ### ./src/handler/exports.js
-This is default handler path and name.
+This is the default handler path and name.

 ```javascript
 const shortid = require('shortid');